Nickel Plate Road 765: First excursion service

 The popularity of restoring and operating steam locomotives on the general railroad system as marketing tools increased with Class 1 and regional railroads in the decades after steam was retired.
-Throughout May 1980, No. 765 visited the Toledo, Peoria and Western Railway (TP&W) in Peoria, Illinois, where it hauled a series of excursion trains and assisted some freight trains, at the approval of then-TP&W president Robert McMillan.
+Throughout May 1980, No. 765 visited the Toledo, Peoria and Western Railway (TP&W) in Peoria, Illinois, where it hauled its inaugural excursion trains and assisted some freight trains, at the approval of then TP&W president Robert McMillan.
+Two months later, on July 12–13, No. 765 hauled some excursions over the Norfolk and Western (N&W)—which had absorbed the NKP in 1964—between Fort Wayne and Argos, Indiana.
+On July 28, No. 765 hauled a segment of the long-distance Independence Limited excursion, hosted by the National Railway Historical Society's (NRHS) Roanoke Chapter, over the N&W from Bellevue, Ohio to Muncie, Indiana.

-In 1982, shortly before their merger with the Norfolk and Western Railway (N&W), the Southern Railway leased No. 765 to haul a series of excursions after Chesapeake and Ohio 2716, another 2-8-4 steam locomotive, suffered some firebox issues.
-The successful No. 765-led excursions would pave the way for Norfolk Southern (NS) to continue the steam program with larger mainline locomotives like 4-8-4 Norfolk and Western 611.
+In 1982, shortly after the N&W's merger with the Southern Railway (SOU) to form Norfolk Southern (NS), No. 765 was leased to haul a series of excursions for the former SOU steam excursion program, after Chesapeake and Ohio 2716, another 2-8-4 steam locomotive, suffered some firebox issues.
+The successful No. 765-led excursions would pave the way for Norfolk Southern to continue the steam program with larger ex-N&W locomotive No. 611, and later, No. 1218.

-In the 1980s, the locomotive appeared in the movies Four Friends and Matewan, and became an annual attraction in the New River Gorge operating the New River Trains from 1985 to 1988 and again from 1990 to 1993.
+In the 1980s, No. 765 appeared in the movies Four Friends and Matewan and became an annual attraction in the New River Gorge operating the New River Trains from 1985 to 1988 and again from 1990 to 1993.
 These trips regularly saw No. 765 with close to and sometimes over 30 passenger cars traveling a 300 mi round-trip during peak fall color season, with passengers from around the world.
-In 1985, the FWRHS obtained ownership of 765.
+In 1985, the Fort Wayne Railroad Historical Society obtained ownership of 765.